Clair, Saskatchewan

-Clair is a community in Saskatchewan, Canada located north of the provincial capital city of Regina, Saskatchewan.
+Clair is a community in Saskatchewan, Canada, located north of the provincial capital city of Regina.
 It is also 116.26 mi east of Saskatoon.
-Prince Albert is 132.68 mi north west of Clair and Yorkton is 101.93 mi south east of Clair.
-It is on Saskatchewan Highway 5.
+Prince Albert is 132.68 mi north-west of Clair and Yorkton is 101.93 mi south-east of Clair.
+It is on Highway 5.
 Clair is located in the Saskatchewan prairies.

 History

 Clair is a railroad town founded in the early 1900s.
 It was named after a train conductor's daughter.
 At one point Clair was home to 200 people, a general store, post office, and hotel as well as many small businesses.

 Clair was also a grain hub in the 1900s up until the late 1990s when all the grain elevators in the area were either torn down or sold to private owners.

 Climate

-Clair experiences dry and cold winters with temperatures reaching -40 degrees Celsius or colder, and summers with temperatures reaching 20 degrees Celsius or hotter.
+Clair experiences dry and cold winters with temperatures reaching -40 degrees Celsius or colder, and summers with temperatures reaching 30 degrees Celsius or hotter.